 David Zweig started performing in New York City in the late 90s.
-Some shows were just Zweig on an acoustic guitar; others had him performing with a drummer and bass player, rocking as a tight trio; and still others had the trio joined by string and horn sections.
+Some shows were just Zweig on an acoustic guitar; others had him performing electric, with a drummer and bass player, as a rock trio; and still others had the trio joined by string and horn sections.
 That Zweig used three different live setups is an indication of the variation of sound found in his music.

 A small but loyal following quickly developed and word of Zweig’s unique sound spread within the industry.
-Renowned producer Keith Cleversley, who’d been at the helm for some of the most acclaimed bands in the past decade including The Flaming Lips, Mercury Rev, Hum, and Spiritualized, immediately invited Zweig out to his studio in Chicago to cut an album.
+Renowned producer Keith Cleversley, who’d been at the helm for some of the most acclaimed bands in the past decade, including The Flaming Lips, Mercury Rev, Hum, and Spiritualized, invited Zweig out to his studio in Chicago to cut an album.
 The result was All Now With Wings, released on Zweig’s own Ebb & Flow Records.

-Without the aid of a label, management, or extensive touring, the record was added on over 50 college radio playlists and cracked the top 20 on 8 of them (thanks Pasadena and Milwaukee for pushing Wings into the top 10!).
+The record was added on over 50 college radio playlists and cracked the top 20 on 8 of them (thanks Pasadena and Milwaukee for pushing Wings into the top 10!).
 The record also received raves from the independent music press, with local music paper The Aquarian calling Zweig “a symphonic pop prodigy.”

 Both albums garnered Four Star reviews from AllMusic.com, among much other praise.